 Budget - Peterborough Regional Airport

 The Manager of Airport Administration leads airport development and construction activities, on-going business development, tenant relations, and administrative and financial management functions including overseeing contracted services for airport operations.
-Loomex Property Management has completed year twelve of a fourteen-year Airport Management and Operations contract.
-There is one remaining three-year extension option, which could extend the contract through to 2029.
+Loomex Property Management has completed year thirteenth year of the Airport Management and Operations contract which remains in effect until 2029.

 Highlights